robrobbins/specford/README.md

     // explicitly state 0
     0 '.foo' exist

     // or...
     selector '.foo' doesNotExist

+####Display vs Visibility
+Yes, there is a _big-assed_ difference between `display:none` and `visibility:hidden`.
+Specford, like a user, does not give a damn.
+It's for this reason that the provided `isVisible` and `isNotVisible` observations bundle the two.

+    selector '.foo' isNotVisible

+The above *observation* will be truthy if `.foo` is either `dispaly:none` *or* `visibility:hidden`.
+Why?
+Because a user wouldn't see it either way.

 ####Url Observation
 There are two observations specific to the page URL, `contains` and `matches`: